bkcno/UCB_DataViz_HW/20_HW_Tableau/records_data.md

-    CHECKPOINT: The Top 10 Popular Ending Stations Are:
+    Result: The Top 10 Popular Ending Stations Are:
     ___________________________________________________

 <div>